benda18/TransLoc-Queries/README.md

 TO RUN THE SCRIPT:

-1. you will need a <key> from mashape.com.
+1. you will need a KEY from mashape.com.
 Mashape hosts the TransLoc api; create an account there and insert your unique key in the .rb script where you see <key>.
 2. you'll need to install a copy of Ruby on your machine and ensure that you install the following gems:
   * unirest - installing this gave me problems.  google is your friend.